-Choosing a colour theme for a website is a common problem for businesses these days.
+Choosing a colour theme for a website is a common problem for businesses.

 Balancing the need to grab attention in the online marketplace, while also speaking directly to their audience, can be a daunting task.

 Simply read on to learn more about how this is done in our handy guide.

 A survey conducted for the Seoul International Colour Expo returned some interesting results.
 Around 85% of survey respondents said they believed colour was one of the main factors when choosing and purchasing products.

 This is backed up by findings from the CCICOLOR Institute for Colour Research, who said that between 62% and 90% of the subconscious assessment of a product in the first 90 seconds is based on colour alone.